Our name tells the mission and goal of our organization in two words—Pure Earth.

 While the mission and work of the organization remained unchanged throughout the years, the staff and board of directors felt the name needed too much explanation.
 So we went back to the drawing board.
 After many workshops and discussions, it was Dev Patel, the brilliant actor who played the hero in Slumdog Millionaire, who pushed us to choose Pure Earth.

-Our mission and work are still the same.
+Our name represents the work that we do each and every day.
 We go in to communities and assess toxic pollution in the environment.
 If results come back showing high levels toxins in the air, soil, water are adversely affecting the health of the residents, we develop a program to clean up the community.
 Cleaning up one community at a time brings us closer to a Pure Earth.